Letting Agents Tenancy Renewal Fees

 We argued for about 30mins, going around in circles aimlessly.
 By the end of the conversation we were both pretty pissed off.
 I eventually made it clear that there was no way in hell I was going to give them another penny for doing no extra work, especially after our conversation.
 At the end up it, she threatened me with legal action.
 I knew there was no way she was going to bother doing that (I called her bluff).
 In conclusion, I kept my tenant, avoided all fees, and didn’t hear from the agent again.

 In retrospect, calling her bluff and refusing to pay the renewal fee probably wasn’t the best way to handle the situation.
-I’m still not sure how far she could have legally took it, I’m just glad there were no repercussions of my actions.
+I’m still not sure how far she could have legally taken it, I’m just glad there were no repercussions from my actions.
 However, there are better ways to avoid renewal fees.

 Just to clarify, while I was having the conversation with the letting agent, I wasn’t sure whether there was any mention of a tenancy renewal fee in the contract I signed with them or not.
 But it was the first I had heard of it, so I just assumed I never agreed to any such thing.